cassgvp/github-for-collaborative-documentation/docs/tut/4-contribute-to-a-repo.md

 ---
 layout: default
 title: 4.
-Contribute to someone's repo
+Contribute to docs
 nav_order: 4
 parent: Tutorials
 has_children: false
 ---

-# Contribute to someone's repo
+# Contribute to someone else's documentation
 {: .fs-8 }

 Submit a request to amend someone else's documentation on a GitHub repository